Deceptive Practices and Voter Intimidation Prevention Act

 During the 2006 mid-term elections, material was distributed by Republicans in predominantly African American counties in Maryland falsely claiming that prominent African-American Democrats had endorsed the Republican candidates.
 The fliers were paid for and authorized by Senate candidate Michael S. Steele and Governor Robert Ehrlich, and were widely decried as fraudulent by critics.

 "One of our most sacred rights as Americans is the right to make our voice heard at the polls," said Obama in his introductory remarks on the 2006 bill.
 "But too often, we hear reports of mysterious phone calls and mailers arriving just days before an election that seek to mislead and threaten voters to keep them from the polls.
 And those who engage in these deceptive and underhanded campaign tactics usually target voters living in minority or low-income neighborhoods.
 This legislation would ensure that for the first time, these incidents are fully investigated and that those found guilty are punished."

+The most recent action was taken by the Senate on May 26, 2021.
+The bill was read twice and referred to the Committee on the Judiciary.